 Interior

 As mentioned previously, the interior can be kept clean without much effort.
-Just keep vacuuming the carpets and dust all the surfaces and appliances regularly.
+Just vacuum the carpets and dust all the surfaces and appliances regularly.
 This makes sure that they work efficiently for a long time.
-Besides this, invest in a few stain removers and cleaning products to keep your furniture and stovetops spot-free.